fnk0/NowInTheater/README.md

 * Efficient image loading
 * Gracefully handle rotation changes
 * Infinite Scrolling
+* Using RecyclerView with GridLayout to handle different screen sizes
 * Design Support library animations

 This tutorial assumes that you already have a good understanding of Java and some knowledge of Android